abbywamai/week1challenge/README.md

 THE SECOND SOLUTION:
 It takes the input of a car's speed and tells wether the car is within speed limit, has earned demerit points or if the owner's license has been revocked.

+THE THIRD SOLUTION:
+It calculates the net salary of the user.
 # Author
 Abigail Wamai